 A Schatzki ring is a circular band of mucosal tissue that can form at the end of the food pipe closest to the stomach.
 The ring of tissue causes the food pipe, or esophagus, to narrow.

 Schatzki rings are not cancerous, and they are usually harmless.
-Changing the diet and patterns of eating can help with symptoms.
+Changing patterns of eating can help with the symptoms.

-In this article, we explore the symptoms and causes of a Schatzki ring.
-We also describe how a doctor makes a diagnosis and the treatment options.
+This article explores the symptoms and causes of a Schatzki ring.
+It also describes how a doctor diagnoses the condition and the treatment options available.

 Those with symptoms may notice the following:

 - difficulty swallowing solid foods, which may be intermittent